lucaslulucaslu/College-Information-LLM/README.md

 This architecture achieves remarkable results because each node in the flow chart asks very specific questions, allowing the LLM to provide accurate answers at each step.
 Consequently, we can expect a much better final answer compared to using pure LLMs alone.

 ## App file structure

-main.py - Streamlit main py file, can be executed by `streamlit run main.py`
+- main.py # Streamlit main py file, can be executed by `streamlit run main.py`

-requirements.txt - has all required packages
+- requirements.txt # has all required packages

-  -- logos - folder for image files for logo and barcode
+- logos #folder for image files for logo and barcode
+  - fp_logo.png
+  - WeCom_barcode.png
+- old_model_structure
+    - Streamlit_LangChain.py

-  -- utilities - folder for utitlities, like fonts, language dictionary and vector database generator/loader
+- utilities #folder for utitlities, like fonts, language dictionary and vector database generator/loader
+  - colleges.py
+  - knowledgebase.py
+  - languages.py
+  - MicrosoftYaHei.ttf

-  -- vector - folder for stored vector stores, only basic knowledge base and college list here
+- vector #folder for stored vector stores, only basic knowledge base and college list here
+  - colleges-data-vector.faiss
+  - colleges-data-vector.pkl
+  - knowledge-base-vector-emergency.faiss
+  - knowledge-base-vector-emergency.pkl
+  - knowledge-base-vector-lxbd.faiss
+  - knowledge-base-vector-lxbd.pkl
+  - knowledge-base-vector-lxbd_chunked.faiss
+  - knowledge-base-vector-lxbd_chunked.pkl
+  - knowledge-base-vector-lxsq.faiss
+  - knowledge-base-vector-lxsq.pkl

 >[!TIP]
 >To enhance the user experience, especially for impatient customers, we integrate llm.stream() with st.write_stream(), enabling output streaming.
 This allows users to receive responses in real-time, improving the overall responsiveness and satisfaction.